Location: Felicity Wedding Gowns & Tuxes Shop

 “That’s three against one,” Enson said, smiling.

-“It doesn’t mean the big boss will agree,” Wallace returned, indifference to his defeat.
+“It doesn’t mean the big boss will agree,” Wallace returned, indifferent to his defeat.
 “The auditing and improvements start today.
-So you better change your attires.”
+So, you better change your attires.”

 Enson was still smiling.
 “I’ll be happy to oblige.
 But I never had people complaining about the way I dress before.”